Sounding rocket: US and USSR

+Other countries

-Other early users of sounding rockets were Britain, France, and Japan.
+Other early users of sounding rockets were Britain, France, Japan and Canada.

 Great Britain developed the Skylark series and the Skua for the International Geophysical Year.

-France had begun the design of a Super V-2 but that program had been abandoned in the late 1940s due to the inability of France to manufacture all of the necessary components.
+France had begun the design of a Super V-2, but that program had been abandoned in the late 1940s due to the inability of France to manufacture all of the necessary components.
 Development of the Veronique began in 1949, but it was not until 1952 that the first full-scale Veronique was launched.
 Veronique variants were flown until 1974.
 The Monica family was all solid-fueled, and a number of versions were built.
 These were later replaced by the ONERA series.

-Japan used the Kappa rocket, and also pursued Rockoons.
+Japan used the Kappa rocket, and also pursued rockoons.

-The People's Republic of China was the last nation to launch a new liquid-fueled sounding rocket, the T-7.
-It was first fired from a very primitive launch site, where the "command center" and borrowed power generator were in a grass hut separated from the launcher by a small river.
-There was no communications equipment, not even a telephone between the command post and the rocket launcher.
-The T-7 led to the T-7M, T-7A, T-7A-S, T-7A-S2 and T-7/GF-01A.
-The T-7/GF-01A was used in 1969 to launch the FSW satellite technology development missions.
-Thus the I-7 led to the first Chinese satellite, the Dong Fang Hong 1 (The East is Red 1), launched by a DF-1.
-Qian Xuesen (Tsien Hsue-shen in Wade Guiles transliteration) was vital to the development of Chinese rocketry, and the Dong Feng-1.
-He had worked with Theodore von Kármán and the California Institute of Technology "Suicide Squad," creating the first successful sounding rocket, the WAC Corporal.